Physical Education statement of intent

 Physical Education Implementation

-Broad and balanced – children are offered a broad and balanced Physical education experience at Westwood.
-Starting in EYFS and into KS1 children develop fundamental movement skills (agility, balance, coordination) through immersive PE themes underpinned by our REAL PE scheme of work.
-KS2 builds on these fundamentals and allows their application into a range of activities including games, dance, gymnastics, Outdoor adventurous activities, striking and fielding, swimming and athletics.
+children are offered a broad and balanced Physical education experience at Westwood.
+Starting in EYFS and into KS1 children develop fundamental movement skills (agility, balance, coordination) through immersive PE themes underpinned by our Westwood PE scheme of work.
+Moving into ks2 children again follow immersive learning themes that promote transferable skills in opposed to specific sport skills.

 The government 30:30 agenda dictates schools should ensure children are physically active (moderate to vigorous) for at least 30 minutes of the school day.
 At Westwood children take part in daily ‘Burn2Learn’ physical active learning during lesson times as well as engaging with our ‘physical activity coordinator’ – employed to maximise activity time during play and lunchtime through the use of structured games and activities, led by the children.